The New Standard For Recovery

 The St. Gregory Health & Wellness program integrates the latest in nutritional education and exercise trends.
 We incorporate positive recreational sports and physical activities into our health and wellness programs to promote healthier lifestyles.

 After admission to our substance abuse treatment centers, St. Gregory clients go through a full medical history and physical (H&P), to provide the initial information for the Health Assessment.
 The results cover several risk factors including, readiness-to-change, personal and family medical history, immunizations, and more.
 The result of this assessment develops the road map clients will follow, guided by health and wellness staff in developing and tracking client-centered workout goals based on cardio, strength, and lifestyle (smoking, eating, activity, etc).

 In addition, we help guests develop health and wellness goals as part of their Recovery Life Plan.
 The Health & Wellness program also includes a daily nutraceutical program designed to provide vitamins, nutrients, and antioxidants to aid in balancing and detoxifying the body.

 The later portion of the St. Gregory program begins to take a serious look at how our guests can apply the tools they have learned here to their lives when they return home.
 This is one of the most important aspects of our program as it provides clearly planned goals and objectives for recovery and is an invaluable resource to help our graduates maintain the motivation and resilience necessary for abstinence.

 Each person works with his or her counselor on mapping out a recovery plan for when they return home to their jobs and families.
 This plan puts into action the tools learned here and includes both short-term and long-term goals for themselves, their relationships, their careers, and their overall direction in life.
-Each week after graduation from the St. Gregory Retreat Centers, graduates work with their Recovery Coach over the phone and receive guidance, motivation, and accountability.

 Our graduates tell their stories…